helloanh/aws-wordpress-setup/README.md

-# Tutorial on Setting Up a Fault Tolerant WordPress Website and Server on AWS
+#Setting Up a Fault Tolerant WordPress Website and Server on AWS

 ## TABLE OF CONTENTS